sidhant007/jekyll-now/_posts/2019-04-10-Randomized-Algorithms.md

 3. QuickSort Analysis:
   - Two ways to analyse the expected complexity.
 Interesting thing to learn was that JUST commenting on Expected Time Complexity of an algorithm is NOT enough to say it is a good/fast algorithm.
 Think about plotting Time taken (y-axis) vs Probability (x-axis) graph, it can happen that the tail doesn't fall rapidly in this graph, so although mean is low, but there is enough variances that often your algo runs super slowly.
-  - I tried to think of an algorithm with this kind of slowness, but I think it is hard to formalise such a case.
+  - I tried to think of an algorithm with this kind of slowness, but I think it is hard to formalise such a case.<br>
   [<img src="{{ site.baseurl }}/images/cs5330-distribution.jpg" alt="Faulty distribution?" style="width: 400px;"/>]({{ site.baseurl }}/)
   - Because if this happens then $$E[X]$$, no longer remains in $$O(N)$$ and instead goes up, since $$constant * \Omega{(N)}$$ also contributes to $$E[X]$$
   - Therefore we also analyse with what probability is the time complexity far way from the mean and try to show that this is very low.
 Aka $$\Pr(X \geq c*N\log{N}) \leq \frac{1}{N^c}$$.
   - The insight was, that just like in stats, the mean of a distribution is NOT an idle way to boil down all the information about the distribution, similarly here just boiling down all the information to $$E[X]$$ and commenting about it is NOT enough to be confident about the algorithm.